hughker/documentation/README.md

 ## 3rd party integrations
 We are always looking for solultions that by integrating into Findify's products, can enrich the shopping experience even further.
-Check which integrations are available, and how to enable them on our 3rd party integrations page.
+Check which integrations are available, and how to enable them on our [3rd party integrations page] (integrations/README.md).

 ## Contribute